 Note: U.K. residents can book both these tours for free.

-How Much Time To Budget for the U.K. Parliament
+How Long To Spend at the U.K. Parliament

 Short answer: 75 minutes for a guided tour; 90 minutes for the multimedia tour.